-Particular attention should be given to aspects such as pain management, cognitive and social support, mental health services etc. Additionally, rehabilitation tackling common concerns such as reduced mobility, osteoporosis, cardiovascular health, neurocognitive changes sleep disturbance etc, essential for maintaining good quality of life, should also be addressed.
+Particular attention should be given to aspects such as pain management, cognitive and social support, mental health services etc. Additionally, rehabilitation tackling common concerns such as reduced mobility, osteoporosis, cardiovascular health, neurocognitive changes, sleep disturbance, loss of independence, time and financial toxicity etc, essential for maintaining good quality of life, should also be addressed.
 Health literacy including digital literacy could also be considered.
-The specific needs of families and care givers managing elderly cancer patients should also be considered.
+The specific needs of families and care givers managing older cancer patients should also be considered.

-Ultimately, provide scientific evidence to deliver affordable and accessible treatment and follow-up care adapted to the needs of elderly cancer patients and to the specificities of the provision of care at local, regional, or national level, duly reflecting the (cultural) diversity across Member States and Associated Countries.
+Ultimately, provide scientific evidence to deliver affordable and accessible treatment and follow-up care adapted to the needs of older cancer patients and to the specificities of the provision of care at local, regional, or national level, duly reflecting the (cultural) diversity across EU Member States and Associated Countries.

 All datasets produced should be described with metadata records in the EU dataset catalogue of the European Health Data Space, while all tools and models should take advantage of current European research infrastructures, should follow the principles of open science and made available through the future UNCAN.eu platform.

-The topic is designed to fill a gap in terms of evidence, knowledge, expertise, tools, data and resources in the management of elderly cancer patients.
+The topic is designed to fill a gap in terms of evidence, knowledge, expertise, tools, data and resources in the management of older cancer patients.
 This should be achieved through multinational, cross-sectoral and multidisciplinary cooperation.

 For that purpose, projects should include an appropriate mix of stakeholders from various disciplines and sectors, including but not limited to physicians, psychologists, nurses, academia, patients and their caregivers, patient representatives, behavioural scientists, SMEs, insurance companies, charities and foundations, research organisations, civil society, regional and national health authorities